alexhokl/installation/mac/README.md

 - set display scaled and choose "more space"
 - setup keyboard with UK English and HK Chinese and download dictation
 - setup three finger drag in "accessibility" (see https://support.apple.com/en-us/HT204609)
-- setup screen corners in "Screen Saver" of "Desktop & Screen Saver"
-- set never to have screen saver
 - setup "Require password immediately after sleep or screen saver begins" in "Security & Privacy"
-- change size of dock and setup "automatically hide and show the dock"
-- set "Show Bluetooth in menu bar" in "Bluetooth"
 - change default download directory of chrome to desktop
 - install XCode command line tools, Homebrew and its packages